3 Tips for Hosting a Facebook Live Broadcast

 3. Before your first Facebook Live broadcast, take a selfie

 No, seriously.
 Take a selfie.
 It can be a still or a video.
-Practice your facial expressions, annunciation, and cut distracting visual cues including posture, eye contact, body positioning or that pesky hair flyaway.
+Practice your facial expressions, annunciation, and cut distracting visual cues including posture, eye contact, body positioning, or that pesky hair flyaway.
 If you don’t have a crew to help you, this is a great opportunity to dig out that selfie stick and experiment with angles and perspectives.
 Using a selfie stick can also help reduce shakes with practice (see tip #2).
 I have a monopod that I often use to help reduce video shake.
 It works great for events with large crowds where I can get wider shots of the crowds, bands, and activities.
-You can find a helpful article on using a selfie stick here.
+You can find a helpful article on using a selfie stick.

 But what if something goes wrong during my broadcast?!
 As with live television, there are many variables that can impact and influence your Facebook Live broadcast.
 This is a great time to experiment with your following and your in-house talent.
 Some tactics work better than others.
 Interviews may work better than demonstrations.
 There is also the human element, too.
-Some folks just know how to bring the charisma and thrive on the excitement of people on a live-streamed broadcast.
+Some folks just know how to bring charisma and thrive on the excitement of people on a live-streamed broadcast.
 Some folks need a little practice but learn to find their voice through practice.
 Some folks freeze up at the thought of being on video.
 With planning and practice, you are well on your way to minimizing any on-air surprises while having the confidence of relaying a great message about your brand to the fans who are interested in hearing from you.

 Today, business owners have the power to reach their fans and followers to share their stories with the touch of a button.
-Facebook recognizes this opportunity and has made it very easy for fans and followers to tune in for these broadcasts.
+Facebook recognizes this opportunity and has made it very easy for fans and followers to tune in to these broadcasts.

 Have you executed a Facebook Live broadcast?
 How did it go?
 What did you learn?
 Share your story with us!
 Your tip may show up on a future broadcast along with a shout-out, of course!